-In this study, I use the opinions of individuals about the importance of hard work to achieving a better life and being a successful person.
-Specifically, I consider answers to the following question: "How would you place your views on this scale?
-I means you agree completely with the statement on the left; 10 mean you agree completely with the statement on the right; and if your views fall somewhere in between, you can choose any number in between:
+In this study, the opinions of individuals about the importance of hard work to achieving a better life and being a successful person are used as instrument for feelings about competition.
+Specifically, the variable is built from answers to the following question: "How would you place your views on this scale?
+1 means you agree completely with the statement on the left; 10 mean you agree completely with the statement on the left; 10 mean you agree in between, you can choose any number in between:

-Table 4 Opinions about Hard Work Vork

-World Value Surveys ys

-In the long run, hard work Hard work doesn't generally bring success- it's

-usually brings a better life more a matter of luck and connections

-1 2 3 4 5 6 7 8 9 10
+Table 4 Opinions about Hard Work World Value Surveys In the long run, hard work Hard work doesn't generally bring successusually brings a better life it's more a matter of luck and connections 1 2 3 4 5 6 7 8 9 10

 The intuition behind the relation between hard effort and feelings about competition appears to be straightforward: individuals who think working hard will bring a better life would presumably be the ones who like competition more, or are more competitive, while those who think success is a matter of luck and connections, most probably should think that competition is not such a good thing.
-We then should observe a positive and relatively high correlation of feelings about competition and on the effectiveness of hard work for achieving a better life.
+We then should observe a positive and relatively high correlation of feelings about competition and the effectiveness of hard work for achieving a better life.
 In fact, the pairwise correlation between the two is positive and relatively high: 0.35.

 On the other hand, hard work and happiness need not be correlated.
-There is no a priori economic reason to conclude that a person who thinks that hard work is conducive to a better life would, at the same time, be happier than a person that thinks that success is a matter of connections.
+There is no a priori economic reason to conclude that a person who thinks hard work is conducive to a better life would, at the same time, be happier than a person who thinks that success is a matter of connections.
 One way to rationalize this non-relation is by noting that success may not be equivalent to happiness, due to the elusive meaning of what we mean by success.
-If this intuition is accepted, we should observe a low correlation between hard work and happiness, which, in fact, is what the data shows, a positive but low correlation of 0.0495.
+If this intuition is accepted, we should observe a very low correlation between hard work and happiness, which, in fact, is what the data shows, a positive but low correlation of 0.0495.